-14.0 GRADUATE PROFILE
+12.0 GRADUATE PROFILE

-rom the period 2017-18 to 2020-21, TUS and its predecessor institutions have graduated 17,659 students, in all its award categories, with the number of graduates increasing annually to 5,367 in 2020-21 (latest published data).
-A comparative profile of graduate numbers among the Technological Universities for the period is provided in Figure 14.1.
-The numbers of TUS graduates in the Major Award categories is provided in Figure 14.2 for the 2020-21 academic year, with the Undergraduate Honours and Undergraduate Degrees categories accounting for a significant proportion, as indicated.
+From the period 2018-19 to 2021-22, TUS and its predecessor institutions have graduated 18,960 students, in all its award categories, with the number of graduates in 2021-22 at 4,955 (latest HEA published data).
+A comparative profile of graduate numbers among the Technological Universities for the period is provided in Figure 12.1.
+The numbers of TUS graduates in the Major Award categories is provided in Figure 12.2 for the 2021-22 academic year, with the Undergraduate Honours and Undergraduate Degrees categories accounting for a significant proportion, as indicated.

-Upon graduation, TUS graduates have significant success in gaining employment with 79% of graduates securing employment or further study in 2020, with 62% of graduates finding full-time employment (Figure 14.3) (Source HEA Systems Performance Framework 2020).
+Upon graduation, TUS graduates have significant success in gaining employment with 90% of graduates securing employment or further study in 2022, with 79% of graduates finding full-time employment (Figure 12.3) (Source HEA Systems Performance Framework 2021).

-Figure 14.1.
+Figure 12.1.
 National Graduate Trends (Source HEA Published Data)

-Figure 14.2.
-Number of TUS Graduates by Major Award 2020-21 (Source TUS SRS Returns)
+Figure 12.2.
+Number of TUS Graduates by Major Award 2021-22 (Source HEA Published Data)

-Figure 14.3.
-Graduates Outcomes 9 Months After Graduation 2020 (Source HEA Published Data)
+Figure 12.3.
+Graduates Outcomes 9 Months After Graduation 2022 (Source HEA Published Data)

-Reflecting our programme portfolio and student profile, the graduate population is drawn from across the range of broad ISCED categories, with the top three categories including Business Administration and Law, Engineering Manufacturing and Construction and Health and Welfare (Figure 14.4).
+Reflecting our programme portfolio and student profile, the graduate population is drawn from across the range of broad ISCED categories, with the top three categories including Business Administration and Law, Engineering Manufacturing and Construction and Health and Welfare (Figure 12.4).

-Figure 14.4.
+Figure 12.4.
 TUS Graduate Trends per ISCED Broad Field of Study Area (Source HEA Published Data)

-The HEA publishes average graduate income by region (Figure 14.5).
-While TUS graduates may be employed nationally, the data indicates average earning for graduates in the Midlands and Midwest regions of \leqslant 36,459 and \leqslant 37,755, respectively.
+The most recently published HEA average graduate income by region is presented in Figure 12.5.
+While TUS graduates may be employed nationally, the data indicates average earning for graduates in the Midlands and Midwest regions of $\le 36,459$ and $\le 37,755$, respectively.

-In the four year period 2017-18 to 2020-21, the average % of honours degree TUS students graduating with a First Class (H1) increased by 9%, with a marginal increase in Second Class Honours Grade 1 (H2.1) of 2.4% (Figure 14.6).
+In the four year period 2018-19 to 2021-22, the average % of honours degree TUS students graduating with a First Class (H1) increased by 9%, with a marginal increase in Second Class Honours Grade 1 (H2.1) of 2.4% (Figure 12.6).
 This aligns with National Averages which increased by 9% and 2.5% for H1 and H2.1, respectively.
 The % of TUS students graduating with a Second Class Honours Grade 2 decreased by 11.9%, also mirroring the national average which decreased by 11.1% in the period.

-Figure 14.5.
-Graduate Earnings by Region (Source HEA Published Data)
+Figure 12.5.
+Graduate Earnings by Region (Source HEA Latest Published Data)

-Figure 14.6.
-Profile of the proportion of TUS Honours Degrees for the period 2017-18 - 2020-21
+Figure 12.6.
+Profile of the proportion of TUS Honours Degrees for the Period 2017-18 - 2020-21